Skip to main content

 Check out our tools to get started

-This year has been relatively quiet for the Canadian housing market, as buyers were reluctant to step off the sidelines until rates dropped.
-With the Bank of Canada having carried out a fifth consecutive policy rate cut on December 11, 2024, and more rate cuts anticipated, there has been a rebound in home sales.
+2024 was a relatively quiet for the Canadian housing market, as buyers were reluctant to step off the sidelines until rates dropped.
+With the Bank of Canada having carried out a sixth consecutive policy rate cut on January 29, 2025, and more rate cuts anticipated, there has been a rebound in home sales.

-In the wake of December’s 50-points rate cut, variable mortgage rates declined almost immediately.
-Bond yields have tumbled in response to the Bank’s December rate cut, causing some lenders to reduce their fixed mortgage rates.
+In the wake of January's 25-point rate cut, variable mortgage rates declined almost immediately.
+Bond yields have tumbled in response to the Bank’s January rate cut, causing some lenders to reduce their fixed mortgage rates.

 That said, when looked at historically, fixed and variable mortgage rates remain elevated at the moment.
 If you’re looking for a mortgage rate in Canada right now, these are some important economic factors to know.

-In its final announcement of the year, the Bank of Canada (BoC) lowered the Overnight Lending Rate by 0.50%, bringing it to 3.25%.
-This marks the fifth consecutive rate cut since June 2024, with a total reduction of 175 basis points.
+In its first announcement of the year, the Bank of Canada (BoC) lowered the Overnight Lending Rate by 0.25%, bringing it to 3.00%.
+This marks the sixth consecutive rate cut since June 2024, with a total reduction of 200 basis points.

-• The prime rate at most lenders will drop to 5.45%, providing relief for borrowers with variable-rate mortgages and home equity lines of credit (HELOCs).
-Borrowers will see reduced monthly payments or interest portions on their loans.
+• With this cut, the prime rate at most lenders will decrease to 5.2%, lowering borrowing costs for variable-rate mortgage holders and home equity lines of credit (HELOCs).

 Canadian mortgage reform update